-TCFD pillar Recommended disclosure Consistency Disclosure location Governance: Disclose the organisation's governance a.
+TCFD pillar Recommended disclosure Consistency Disclosure locat Governance: Disclose the organisation's governance a .
 Describe the Board's oversight of climate-related risks and opportunities.
-Pages 26-27 around climate-related risks and opportunities. b .
-Describe management's role in assessing and managing climate-related risks and opportunities.
-Pages 26-27, 34 Strategy: Disclose the actual and potential impacts of climate-related risks and opportunities a.
-Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term.
-Pages 28-33 of this report, and page 101 of the Report and Financial Statements 2023 on the organisation's businesses, strategy, and financial planning where such information is material. b.
-Describe the impact of climate-related risks and opportunities on the organisation's businesses, strategy, and financial planning.
-1 • Page 34 of this report, and page 101 of the Report and Financial Statements 2023 c.
-Describe the resilience of the organisation's strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.
-2 Page 28
+Pages 62-63 organisation's governance around climate-related risks and opportunities.risks and opportunities.Strategy: Disclose the actual and potential impacts of climate-related risks and opportunities on the organisation's businesses, strategy, and financial planning where such information is material.a.
+Describe the climate-related risks and opportunities the organisation has identified over the short, medium, and long term.b.
+Describe the impact of climate-related risks and opportunities on the organisation's businesses, strategy, and financial planning where such information is material.b.
+Describe the impact of climate-related risks and opportunities on the organisation's businesses, strategy, and financial planning. b.
+Describe the resilience of the organisation's strategy, taking into consideration different climate-related risks.c.
+Describe the organisation's processes for identifying and assessing climate-related risks.b.
+Describe the organisation's processes for identifying and assessing climate-related risks.c.
+Describe how the organisation identifies, assesses, and manages climate-related risks.c.
+Describe how processes for identifying and assessing climate-related risks.c.
+Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management.d.
+Disclose the metrics andd.
+Disclose the metrics andd.
+Disclose the metrics used by the organisation to assess climate-related risks and opportunities Pages 62-63, 70 actual and potential impacts of climate-related opportunities the organisation has identified over Pages 64-69, 10 on the organisation's businesses, strategy, opportunities on the organisation's businesses, Page 70, 101 where such information is strategy, taking into consideration different climate-related scenarios, including a 2°C or lower Page 64 Disclose how the o Pages 70-71 assesses, and manages o Pages 70-71 c.

-TCFD pillar Recommended disclosure Consistency Disclosure location Risk management: Disclose how the a.
-Describe the organisation's processes for identifying and assessing climate-related risks.
-Pages 34-35 organisation identifies, assesses, and manages climate-related risks. b.
-Describe the organisation's processes for managing climate related risks.
-Page 34 c.
 Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management.
-Page 34 of this report, and page 94 of the Report and Financial Statements 2023 Metrics and targets: Disclose the metrics and targets used to assess and manage relevant a.
-Disclose the metrics used by the organisation to assess climate-related risks and opportunities in line with its strategy and risk management process.
-3 • Page 35 climate-related risks and opportunities where such information is material. b.
-Disclose Scope 1, Scope 2, and, if appropriate, Page 22 c.
+Pages 70, 94 Disclose the metrics and targets used to assess and manage relevant , 0 Pages 70-71 climate-related risks and opportunities where such information is material. b.
+Disclose Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks.
+Page 58 c .
 Describe the targets used by the organisation to manage climate-related risks and opportunities and performance against targets.
-Page 35

-- The impacts of climate-related risks and opportunities are not yet fully integrated across the required areas; we will seek to do this as our understanding deepens. - 2.
-We have not yet carried out a complete climate assessment against a full range of scenarios.
-See page 28 for further details. - 3.
-The metrics we have used do not yet extend to the full range of risks and opportunities arising.
-Please see page 35 for further details.
+Pages 70-71 Indicates internal assess nent of full consistency with recommended disclosures. consistency with the rece ment of partial consistency with recommended disclosures.
+N ommended disclosures and will continue to work towards t closures are set out below.
+The impacts of climate-related risk understanding deepens. ks and opportunities are not yet fully integrated across the required areas s; we will seek to do this as our 2.
+We have not yet carried out a com plete climate assessment against a full range of scenarios.
+See page 64 for further details.
+3. The metrics we have used do not v et extend to the full range of risks and opportunities arising.
+Please see p ages 70 to 71 for fu ther details.

+3. The metrics we have used do not yet extend to the full range of risks and opportunities arising.
+Please see pages 70 to 71 for further details.